goldenstein64/tic-tac-toe.spec/README.md

 - mocking (`Application` and `Human` tests)
 - documentation, both editor and publishing support

-There are several implementations of the application in several languages.
+There are several implementations of the application in many languages.
+Progress and links can be found in [languages.md](./languages.md).

 ## Why?